Corn Fritters with Cheddar & Scallions

 Every summer we spend a week in Lake George with Ben’s parents.
 We stay at place called Stepping Stones, an idyllic spot equipped with fully stocked cottages, but even so, I always arrive with the essentials: a chef’s knife, a peeler, a salad bowl, and … a dozen cookbooks, half of which I never open, but which I feel I must bring anyway.

 A few summer’s ago, I brought Deborah Madison’s Local Flavors, which immediately inspired me to make her corn fritters with aged Cheddar, which I then wrote about on Food52.
-I made them again recently and was reminded by how much I love them: they are loaded with corn!
+I made them again recently and was reminded why I love them: they are loaded with corn!

 As Deborah Madison says, these fritters are “all corn, not just a few kernels suspended in batter.”
 And though Cheddar may sound ordinary here, its sharpness complements the sweet corn so nicely, and it browns beautifully, too, creating a crisp, golden exterior.